What Are Zoom Rooms? Beginner’s Guide & Benefits

 In addition to the Zoom Rooms software, you will also need to download and set up a Zoom Rooms controller.
 This software allows you to control the meeting wirelessly.

 Once you’ve installed your hardware and software, you can start fine-tuning things like camera angles, sound and other details.
+Learn more about how to set up a hybrid conference room in our recent blog post.

 All of Neat’s devices are Zoom compatible, with an intuitive user interface and one-touch functionality.
 They’re ready to install right out of the box and require no IT experience to get up and running.
 In turn, users can easily create a Zoom Room anywhere, whether in the office, a classroom or at home.